You’ve may have heard about it Grant Management.

 A Table of Contents can help you organize the topics you want to cover in your Grant Management Manual from beginning to end.

-You should lay out how your Federal grants are managed from the application stage all the way to the grant closeout.
+Lay out how you manage your Federal grants from the application stage to the grant closeout.

 The Table of Contents can include major categories like: